 So you’ve decided to step up your photography game and get Adobe’s Lightroom to manage and edit your photos, eh?!
-This guide will help you get your photos from Apple’s Photos into Adobe Lightroom.
-As of the date of this publication, there isn’t an everyday tool or utility that transfers an Apple Photos Library to Adobe Lightroom, like there is an Apple Aperture Library to Adobe Lightroom tool.
+This guide will help you get your photos from Apple’s Photos into Adobe Lightroom Classic.
+As of the date of this publication, there isn’t an everyday tool or utility that transfers an Apple Photos Library to Lightroom Classic, like there is an Apple Aperture Library to Lightroom Classic tool.

 While this gets your images into Lightroom, this, however, does not go over editing within Lightroom.
 There are a load of resources here on Photofocus.com that can help with that!